-Our simulation is built from administrative datasets from Tennessee and New York City (NYC).
+Our simulation is built both from administrative datasets from Tennessee and New York City (NYC).
 That is, using the connected networks formed by actual mobility patterns of principals and schools over long panels, we generate simulated test scores where the true principal effects are known.
 We then apply VA models to the simulated data and compare the estimated and true principal effects.
+To more deeply understand the labor market dynamics that lead to these networks, we also construct datasets from a simulated process of job separations that varies the degree of switching of principals among schools.
 We consider two questions regarding the performance of principal VAMs: (1) How accurately do VAMs rank principals according to their true effects?
 (2) To what extent does the magnitude of principal VA accurately reflect the true magnitude of principals' effects?
 Answers to these questions can provide insight about whether principal VA models are likely to provide accurate results in real-world conditions.

 Our results uncover a key tradeoff between the statistical precision of principal VA estimates and their practical utility.
-Even in large-scale datasets where we observe thousands of principal transitions, the underlying network structure of principals and schools is very weak.
+Even in large-scale datasets where we observe thousands of principal transitions, the underlying network structure of principals and schools is very weak because most turnover events are exits from the principalship rather than across-school transfers.
 This yields two distinct types of connected networks.
 First, many principals belong to small networks that contain one or two schools, meaning that their estimated VA reflects performance relative to only a handful of other principals.
 While principal VA from small connected networks is precisely estimated, such localized performance measures may lack practical usefulness (e.g., as an accountability metric).
 Principals in large networks, on the other hand, can be compared to hundreds of other principals.
 However, the underlying network is weakly connected, undermining the reliability of VA estimates and producing inaccurate rankings of principals.
-Further, because schools in large connected networks are typically linked through only one or two mobile principals, inaccuracy is amplified substantially in the presence of principal- school complementarities.
+Further, because schools in large connected networks are typically linked through only one or two mobile principals, inaccuracy is amplified substantially in the presence of principal-school complementarities.